flipkart-incubator/hbase-orm/README.md

 ```
 (see [TestsAbstractHBDAO.java](./src/test/java/com/flipkart/hbaseobjectmapper/TestsAbstractHBDAO.java) for a more detailed example)

+**Please note:** Since we're dealing with HBase (and not an OLTP data store), fitting an ORM paradigm may not make sense.
+But, if you do intend to use HBase via ORM, I suggest you use [Apache Phoenix](https://phoenix.apache.org/).
+This library, however, doesn't intend to evolve as a full-fledged ORM.

 ## Maven
 Add below entry within the `dependencies` section of your `pom.xml`: